deuxfleurs-org/garage/doc/drafts/k2v-spec.md

 **ReadIndex: `GET /<bucket>?start=<start>&end=<end>&limit=<limit>`**

-Lists all partition keys in the bucket for which some triplets exist, and gives for each the number of triplets (or an approximation thereof, this value is
+Lists all partition keys in the bucket for which some triplets exist, and gives for each the number of triplets, total number of values (which might be bigger than the number of triplets in case of conflicts), total number of bytes of these values, and number of triplets that are in a state of conflict.
-    asynchronously updated, and thus eventually consistent).
+The values returned are an approximation of the true counts in the bucket, as these values are asynchronously updated, and thus eventually consistent.

 Query parameters: